Five Undergraduate Concentrations

 The student bears full responsibility for meeting all graduation requirements.

 Every attempt has been made to state the major and minor requirements as clearly as possible.
 However, it is strongly recommended that every student maintain close communication with the academic advisor assigned in order to plan their program in a fashion best suited to the student’s individual goals and needs.
 The faculty stands ready to assist any student in this regard.

 We cannot offer every course every semester, so we have a published rotation of classes.
 Students need to be aware of this rotation, and plan their schedules according to this rotation.

 Students also need to meet with their academic advisor every semester.
 This will ensure they understand what courses are being offered, and what courses they should be taking.

-In addition we find that many students want to graduate by a certain date.
 Any student entering as a freshman, who has been to their advisor should have little problem graduating in four years.
-However transfer students, students who change their major, and students who fail courses or take courses out of sequence run the very real risk of not being able to graduate by their schedule, particularly in the Graphic Design concentration.
+However transfer students, students who change their major, and students who fail courses or take courses out of sequence run the very real risk of not being able to graduate by their schedule.

 Course Rotation Table

 Students should familiarize themselves with this course rotation table.
 It shows when classes required for graduation are being offered in the Art Department.
 Students may use this table to plan when they should take classes required in their major and area of concentration.
 Students are strongly encouraged to plan their class schedules before they meet with their advisor.